A lawyer. A computer scientist. A military analyst. A teacher.

 If you suffer in the proper way - silently, or with proclaimed fealty to institutions - then you are a hard worker "paying your dues".
 If you suffer in a way that shows your pain, that breaks your silence, then you are a complainer - and you are said to deserve your fate.

 But no worker deserves to suffer.
-To compound the suffering of material deprivation with rationalisations for its warrant is not only cruel to the individual, but gives exploiters moral license to prey.
+To compound the suffering of material deprivation with rationalisations for its warrant is not only cruel to the individual, but gives exploiters moral licence to prey.

 Individuals internalise the economy’s failure, as a media chorus excoriates them over what they should have done differently.
 They jump to meet shifting goalposts; they express gratitude for their own mistreatment: their unpaid labour, their debt-backed devotion, their investment in a future that never arrives.